saitoHugo/iris-classifier-challenge/README.md

 **Endponits Disponíveis**

-`/train` : used to execute a new training
+`/train` : used to execute a new training with all models

 `/predict` :   used to execute a new prediction based on 4 features inputs